clearlinux/clear-linux-documentation/source/tutorials/php.rst

    This section does not cover configuring the PHP-FPM service.
 There is a difference between the two configurations.
 This section is only looking at the PHP configuration directives, not those of PHP-FPM.

-By default PHP looks for configuration settings in the :file:`php.ini` file, which resides in the `usr/share/defaults/php/` path.
+By default PHP looks for configuration settings in the :file:`php.ini` file, which resides in the :file:`usr/share/defaults/php/` path.
 Because |CL| is designed to be a :ref:`stateless` operating system, you must create an optional configuration file to override the default values.
 Every time :command:`swupd` updates the system it will overwrite changes to the :file:`/usr/share/defaults` file structure.
-To save you configuration options through updates, you must create a PHP configuration file in a location that will not be overwritten.
+To save your configuration options through updates, you must create a PHP configuration file in a location that will not be overwritten.
 The recommended location is within the :file:`/etc` file structure.
 For PHP we will create a :file:`/etc/php.d` directory for all PHP config files.

 Create a :file:`php.ini`.